Meet your GP Surgery Team

 Practice nurses are qualified and registered nurses.
 They can help with health issues such as contraception, healthy living advice, blood pressure checks and dressings.
 The practice nurses run clinics for long-term health conditions such as asthma or diabetes, minor ailment clinics and carry out cervical smears.

-Emma Powley
+Emma Carlile

 Practice Nurse